 Jaaxy is the premier keyword tool created by the founders of Wealthy Affiliate.
 It was specifically designed for ease of use and to provide quality keyword research results for optimum success.
-Jaaxy is initially free to join and will give 30 free searches before requiring you to upgrade to the paid program.
+Jaaxy comes standard with a Wealthy Affiliate membership (free to join) and works very well with the platform.
+There is a paid upgrade too if you want it.

 If you’re interested in affiliate marketing, and are looking for excellent training on how to make money with that business method, then one of the best training platforms online today is Wealthy Affiliate (WA).
 I’ve been a member for nearly 3 years, and have reviewed WA and also reviewed a few other websites that offer affiliate marketing training.